BANELE-MTHEMBU/Student_Management_System/README.md

 ### SMS (Student Management System)

 # We will create the admin then the admin is the one whose going to register the students (users).
-When students are going to be registered they may be able to log in with their credintials that the admin has created for them i.e. student student.
+When students are going to be registered they may be able to log in with their credentials that the admin has created for them i.e. student student.

 ##### We will use the following softwares: